fabric/fabric/docs/development.rst

 Major releases will often be backwards-incompatible with the previous line of development, though this is not a requirement, just a usual happenstance.
-Users should expect to have to make at least some changes to their fabfiles when switching between major versions.
+Users should expect to have to make at least some changes to their fapfiles when switching between major versions.

 Minor